-by The Studio of Mental Health and Psychology Why is ”mutual” intimate partner abuse a myth?
-It is simple.
+by The Studio of Mental Health and Psychology Counselling an Abusive Relationship Is Mutual Partner Abuse a Myth?
 Abuse is essentially about an imbalance of control and power.
 In an abusive relationship, one partner has more power and control than the other.
-Whereas ”mutual” intimate partner abuse is a myth, unhealthy behaviours from both partners may … Continue reading Why is ”mutual” partner abuse a myth?
+Thus, the notion of "mutual'' abuse is highly questionable.
+Whereas ”mutual” partner abuse might be … Continue reading Counselling an Abusive Relationship

-By The Studio of Mental Health and Psychology Delay Discounting in Impulsive Behaviour addiction counselling Delay Discounting One of the main features of impulsivity is dysfunctional decision making.
-In impulsive dysfunctional decision making, immediate rewards (e.g. satisfying effects of alcohol or drug use, avoiding/escaping emotional or physical suffering/pain, anxiety) are preferred over more substantial but … Continue reading Delay Discounting at the core of Impulsive Behaviour
+By The Studio of Mental Health and Psychology addiction counselling Delay Discounting One of the main features of impulsivity is dysfunctional decision making.
+In impulsive dysfunctional decision making, immediate rewards (e.g. satisfying effects of alcohol or drug use, avoiding/escaping emotional or physical suffering/pain, anxiety) are preferred over more substantial but delayed adverse consequences (e.g. relationship … Continue reading Delay Discounting at the Core of Impulsive Behaviour

 by The Studio of Mental Health and Psychology Matching the prototypical personality profile of the rich may contribute to a higher chance of becoming rich.
 A new study shows there is a critical difference between the personality traits of the rich and the rest of the people.
 Lower Neuroticism, higher Risk Tolerance, Extraversion, Openness and Conscientiousness mark … Continue reading “Having the big five traits of the rich can help you become rich”, a new study says.
 Test your big five personality traits here.